gabrield03/cs163/docs/project-doc.md

 ## Project Summary
 <!--- Write a summary of your project including the project goals, broader impacts, and data sources -->

-- This project will develop a predictive model for energy (electricity) consumption in the California Bay Area by analyzing historical weather trends and energy usage.
+- This project aims to predict electricity consumption in the California Bay Area by analyzing historical weather data and energy usage patterns.
+The primary goal is to forecast periods of high or low energy demand, which can assist in optimizing energy distribution.
+Identifying key weather factors that influence electricity usage can help energy providers reduce operational costs, enhance efficiency, and support environmental sustainability.
-- The goal is to forecast energy demand (periods of high or low usage) which will be used to optimize energy distribution.
-Forecasting energy consumption impactboth energy provider and consumer costs, aid management agencies, and promote environmental sustainability.
-Data will be collected from governmental agencies such as the U.S. Energy Information Administation (EIA) and the National Oceanic and Atmospheric Administration (NOAA).
-Other sources of data include data.gov (real-time data) and PG&E electricity usage records.
-Data collected from these sources ensure accuracte and reliable data.
+- Data will be sourced from the U.S. Energy Information Administration (EIA), PG&E, and the National Oceanic and Atmospheric Administration (NOAA).
+Data collected from these agencies will ensure accurate and reliable datasets.

 ## Data Sources